NeuraLegion/sectester-js-demo/README.md

 ![Swagger UI](https://user-images.githubusercontent.com/38690835/171161927-0cb03d0b-228c-44e5-aa0e-07653c02e529.png)

-Then you can start tests with SecTester against these endpoints as follows:
+Then you can start tests with SecTester against these endpoints as follows (make sure you use a new terminal window, as the original is still running the API for us!)

 ```bash
 $ npm run test:sec